ldtteam/minecolonies/src/main/java/com/minecolonies/blockout/README.md

 Java class that extends com.blockout.views.Window.
 Override Window methods to add additional behavior, such as click handling.

-If your Window subclass implements com.blockout.controls.Button.Handler, it will automatically receive button events via the `onButtonClicked()`
+If your Window subclass implements com.blockout.controls.ButtonHandler, it will automatically receive button events via the `onButtonClicked()`